 Finally, while you will maintain access to any pre-release versions of Ahoy you have already claimed download keys for, any future major updates or pre-release versions will not be provided to you.

 Thank you for considering supporting the project once again.
-Recurring monthly donations are handled through the Patreon platform.
-You can begin your contributions again at any time through the Patreon website.
+Recurring monthly donations are handled through the Ko-fi or Patreon platform.
+You can begin your contributions again at any time through the Ko-fi or Patreon websites.

 Certain rewards, either included now, or added in the future, may not be available to you immediately.
-If there is an estimated release date for this reward, it is usually included within the reward tier details on the Contribute page, or on Patreon.
+If there is an estimated release date for this reward, it is usually included within the reward tier details on the Contribute page.
 In some cases, reward delivery may be delayed.
 We will try to keep you informed as best as we can with the delivery of these rewards at all times.